 Covert Versus Overt Security Measures

-The problem with any security measures on a QR code is that criminals and hackers are getting smarter and more sophisticated every time.
+The problem with any security measures on a QR code is that criminals and hackers are getting smarter and more sophisticated.
 Which means that even if you use a feature like holograms, they’re visible to the people who want to redirect your customers, and with enough time, money and skill, anything can be faked.

 So, a hologram will probably only work for a little while, before it’s reproduced, and you’re back at square one.

 A covert solution, like the small holes mentioned, is very hard to spot at first glance, and can be very hard to reproduce.
-If people don’t know they are there, and exactly what pattern they form, it’s a lot harder to recreate them, and your QR code is likely to stay secure for longer.
+If people don’t know they are there, and exactly what pattern they form, it’s a lot harder to recreate them and thus provide a better protection against attacks.

 Covert security features on a QR code are mostly invisible to the naked eye, so it can take a long time before anyone looking to fake your code even realize they exist – which makes covert a better solution than overt, in this case!